-Borrowing - Bank loan
+Borrowings - Bank loan

 This bank loan facility is secured by a first registered mortgage over the Trust's investment property.
-The loan bears interest at a variable rate plus a margin and has a maturity date of February 2026.
-At 30 June 2023 the Trust has no unused finance facilities.
+The loan bears interest at a variable rate plus a margin.
+During the year the Trust's bank loan facility was extended and has a maturity date of June 2026.